Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Empirical Applications

-The wide range of French inflation estimates in Table~\ref{tab:emp_hurvich_chen}, where $\hat{d} \in [0.45, 0.82]$, raises a natural question: which estimator should practitioners trust?
-Disagreement of this magnitude---with estimates on both sides of the nonstationary boundary $d = 0.5$---has implications for inference, forecasting, and policy.
-One concern is that structural breaks may inflate long-memory estimates: \cite{diebold-inoue-2001} and \cite{granger-hyung-2004} showed that regime-switching and occasional mean shifts generate autocorrelations with the same hyperbolic decay pattern as fractional integration.
-Indeed, \cite{caporale-gil-alana-poza-2022} documented multiple structural breaks in G7 inflation series over 1973--2020.
-We show how subsample analysis can reveal estimates that are inflated by structural breaks.
-In that case, $\hat{d}$ should fall when estimated within stable regimes.
-Using this approach, we find evidence of both structural breaks in French inflation and genuine long memory within regimes.
+The wide range of French inflation estimates in Table~\ref{tab:emp_hurvich_chen}, where $\hat{d} \in [0.45, 0.82]$, raises the question: which estimator should practitioners trust?
+Disagreement of this magnitude, with estimates on both sides of the nonstationarity boundary $d = 0.5$, has implications for inference, forecasting, and policy.
+One concern is that structural breaks may inflate long-memory estimates: \footnote{Indeed, \cite{caporale-gil-alana-poza-2022} documented multiple structural breaks in G7 inflation series over 1973--2020.} \cite{diebold-inoue-2001} and \cite{granger-hyung-2004} showed that regime-switching and occasional mean shifts mimic the low-frequency behavior of fractional integration, yielding spuriously positive estimates of $d$.

-We first apply the structural break detection procedure of \cite{bai-perron-1998,bai-perron-2003}.
-For illustration purposes, we focus on the two most prominent breaks, which happen to align well with major economic events: March 1973 (before the first oil shock) and October 1984 (coinciding with the mid-1980s disinflation).
-This parsimonious specification also preserves within-regime sample sizes for more reliable estimation.

-Figure~\ref{fig:structural_breaks} displays the inflation rates along with the detected break dates and regime-specific means.
-In the pre-oil-shocks period (1957--1973), there was moderate inflation of around 5.0\% annually with high volatility (s.d.
-1.7\%).
-During the oil shocks era (1973--1984), France saw much higher inflation averaging 10.3\%, but with lower volatility (s.d.
-1.0\%).
-During the disinflation period (1984--1997), inflation rates fell dramatically, to 2.5\% annually, with even lower volatility (s.d.
-0.7\%).
+A natural approach is to split the sample at break points: within a stable regime the mean is constant, so within-regime estimates are free of shift-induced upward bias. \footnote{Within-regime estimates remain sensitive to the regime mean itself, which is a concern for ELW in particular (Section~\ref{sec:mc:unknown_mean}).} This yields a useful check: genuine long memory should remain present in every regime, whereas spurious memory that is an artifact of level shifts should appear weaker within regimes \citep{shimotsu-2006-breaks}.